odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           /destinations/india/states/uttar-pradesh/cities/bah/hotels/mela-kothi-the-chambal-safari-lodge/
         title: Mela Kothi - The Chambal Safari Lodge
         content: >-
-          Mela Kothi was once a ‘camp office’ for the aristocratic family of nearby Jarar, used when they organised the Bateshwar fair.
+          Mela Kothi was once a 'camp office' for the aristocratic family of nearby Jarar, used when they organised the Bateshwar fair.
 It is now a comfortable eco-lodge run by the family, who are also conservationists, and this is a fabulous place for birders in particular.
 The suites and cottages are spread out under ancient trees, separated by pleasant lawns and tree-canopied pathways.

           Farm-to-table meals are served every day.
-Once the farm for the local royal family, the Retreat still has an extensive organic vegetable garden, and the meals are served in different alfresco spots around the property.
-A great space to relax after days of culture and monuments!
+Once the farm for the local royal family, the retreat still has an extensive organic vegetable garden, and the meals are served in different alfresco spots around the property.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''